 Make the most of your time, for it is short.
 Way shorter than you think.

 Hi I'm Ruth

 What is the biggest challenge you are facing with your child?
-My husband and I have 8 children ages 14-32.
-We've been married 36 years and we are always learning new ways to engage our children.
+My husband and I had the first of our 8 children in 1984 and our youngest in 2002.
+We've been married since 1980 and we are always learning new ways to engage our children.
 We would love to hear from you.
 Contact us and let us know what you have found that works and what doesn't, or ask me a question.

 Thanks for stopping by.

 Your email is safe with us.
 We will only use it to send you new blog posts and updates from this site.